yntpdotme/devs-overflow/CONTRIBUTING.md

 # How to Contribute

-Thank you for considering contributing to our collaborative learning environment!
+Thank you for considering contributing to Devs Overflow.

-We welcome any suggestions or improvements that can enhance the learning experience for all cohort members.
 </br></br>

 ## Pull Requests